verrazzano/cert-manager/BUILD_FROM_SOURCE_README.md

 ## How to Run local unit tests

 ### Run OCI DNS tests
-Note: this will add an _acme-challenge to the OCI Dns Zone of your choice.
+Note: this will add an `_acme-challenge` to the OCI DNS Zone of your choice.

 ```
 export OCI_ZONE_NAME=< your test zone >